iOS Summer School: Three Months of Developing Skills and Apps

 And, of course, a little bit of motivation from our mentors for the end:

 If you want to start developing iOS apps but don’t know where to start, our first tip is to start using all the learning material available online, for free, because that’s all you need for starters.
 Secondly, don’t be afraid to reach out to a software development company or an iOS developer directly and ask for help or directions.
 Today, there are many communities on social networks for learning, exchanging ideas, and mutual support - make sure to join them.
 And thirdly, I know not everyone can afford a MacBook but if iOS development is something you plan on doing long-term, I suggest you start saving money and when it’s possible invest in it.
 Until then, you can run XCode on your PC, but that’s unfortunately not a long-term solution.
 Also, some companies and universities offer using a Mac under supervision, so you can check with your university if that’s an option.
 All in all, the most important piece of advice we can offer you is to arm yourselves with will and perseverance, never hesitate to ask anything, and keep working on your skills.

 And that’s a wrap!
 A big thanks to our interns who showed a lot of motivation and knowledge during these three months.
 In case you’re wondering if any one of them got a job after the internship, you’ll have to wait for a moment – we don’t want to spoil the surprise for them either. 😅

 If you have any questions regarding our iOS Summer School, feel free to contact us at firstname.lastname@example.org or our social media channels.
 We’re here to help.

-Katarina is a Marketing Manager at COBE.
+Katarina is the Marketing Lead at COBE.
 She loves creating content, showing her creativity, and bringing new ideas to life.
 In her free time, she's either reading, watching The Office, or learning the art of kickboxing.